dhfromkorea/digital-silo/README.md

 ### How to use
+Each model/module has a corresponding test module where you can look and get a sense of how the module is supposed to be used.
 Your playground for loading different models and evaluate them against test data is src/main.py.
-Run main.py at src/.
+Run main.py at ```src/```.

 The available models (to be added) are:
 * text: KeywordSearch
 * audio: AudioFingerprint
 * video: VisualStock
+* datautils: utilities to preprocessing video, audio, text, cut files

+### Performance

+The problem can be approached either in supervised or unsupervised learning.
+Currently the problem is structured as a binary classification problem on a series of time segments (default to 10 seconds).
+Since we have labelled samples (cutfiles), if incomplete, we can train on and cross-validate against them.
+Just note that the cutfiles are not so useful (noisy) and many in existence.

 ```python
 keywords = ['caption', 'story', 'commercial']